Trajal Harrell

 Trajal Harrell (born 1973) is an American dancer and choreographer.
 Best known for a series entitled Twenty Looks or Paris is Burning at The Judson Church, Harrell "confronts the history, construction, and interpretation of contemporary dance."

+Early life and education

+Harrell was raised in Georgia.
+Harrell's family was well educated and well-established land owners in the south, despite their constant struggles of segregation and its discontents.
+His godmother named him Trajal after the well-known Roman emperor Trajan.